 The CDC has created a new website, coronavirus.gov

-But the idea that the theaters will reopen on April 12th is being dismissed as unrealistic.
 The Tony Awards announced on March 25th that they were postponing the ceremony indefinitely; waiting to reschedule until Broadway reopens.
 The Tonys had been scheduled for June 7th.
+(More on NYC theater awards and how, when and whether they will be presented.)

 Broadway isn’t coming back until the summer — at best — producers speculate to Michael Riedel, & @TheTonyAwards not until Fall.
 But Broadway WILL come back. https://t.co/bBpKAD7j2J pic.twitter.com/y2meUhNxjV